jgarr16/javascript/one_liners.md

+# JavaScript One-Liners

-# Using this one with KeyboardMaestro to extract text embedded in spans, divs, etc.
+I used this one with KeyboardMaestro to extract text embedded in spans, divs, etc.
 `document.getElementById("lblPayPeriodNumber").innerText;`